Maine Chapter 7 Lawyer

-At the office of Perry O’Brian, we bring more than 36 years of bankruptcy experience to people throughout the northern district of Maine.
-Our objective is to simplify the process as much as possible to minimize stress and anxiety.
-Because of our extensive experience and knowledge, we can move you quickly through the process so that you can put the past behind you and rebuild your life.
+At the office of Perry O’Brian, we bring more than 36 years of bankruptcy experience to people throughout northern Maine.
+Our objective is to simplify the process to minimize stress and anxiety.
+Because of our extensive experience and knowledge, we move you quickly through the process.
+You can put the past behind you and rebuild your life.

 Our Bankruptcy Practice

-In a Chapter 7 bankruptcy proceeding, you are entitled to permanently rid yourself of certain debts in exchange for the sale of nonexempt property.
-Most Chapter 7 bankruptcy cases are referred to as “no-asset” cases, which means that debtors do not lose property by filing for bankruptcy.
-We let you know what property you could lose in a Chapter 7 bankruptcy and what can be done to protect your assets.
+In a Chapter 7 bankruptcy proceeding, you can permanently rid yourself of certain debts in exchange for the sale of nonexempt property.
+Most Chapter 7 bankruptcy cases are referred to as “no-asset” cases.
+This means debtors do not lose property by filing for bankruptcy.
+We let you know what property you could lose in a Chapter 7 bankruptcy and what you can do to protect it.

 Chapter 7 only allows you to discharge unsecured obligations such as medical bills, personal loans, or credit card debts.
 At the end of your bankruptcy case, you still owe certain debts, such as most taxes and student loans.
 We carefully review your debts and let you know which bills you cannot discharge.

-With respect to secured debts such as home loans and car loans, you can reaffirm the debt (sign an agreement to keep paying for the property), surrender the property to the creditor, or in certain cases, redeem the property (pay the creditor in one lump sum the value of the property).
-However, to reaffirm home loans and car loans, you do have to establish that you can afford the monthly payments.
+With respect to secured debts such as home loans and car loans, you can reaffirm the debt or surrender the property to the creditor.
+In certain cases, you can redeem the property or pay the creditor in one lump sum the value of the property.
+However, to reaffirm home loans and car loans, you must establish that you can afford the monthly payments.

 When you hire us to assist you with a bankruptcy petition, we walk you through the means test to determine eligibility for Chapter 7.
-If you qualify, we carefully explain what debts can and cannot be discharged, as well as what property you can keep, so that you know what to expect before you file.
-Then, we prepare and submit all necessary documentation and appear on your behalf at all meetings or hearings during the process.
+If you qualify, we carefully explain what debts can and cannot be discharged.
+Also, we tell you what property you can keep, so you know what to expect before you file.
+Then, we prepare and submit all necessary documentation.
+We appear on your behalf at all meetings or hearings during the process.

 Contact the Law Office of Perry O’Brian

-For a private meeting with an experienced Bangor bankruptcy lawyer, contact us by e-mail or call our office at 207-942-4697 or toll-free at 877-900-9857.
+For a private meeting with an experienced Bangor bankruptcy lawyer, contact us by e-mail.
+Call our office at 207-942-4697 or toll-free at 877-900-9857.
 We work with you to set up an installment payment plan, if necessary.